Large-scale magnetic field in the Monoceros OB-1 East molecular cloud: Data used

 \subsection{Molecular line observations and data}

 The Monoceros OB 1 molecular complex was observed with the TRAO 14-meter telescope \citep{jeong2019} as part of the COMMON large programme (COMplete view of the MONoceros OB1 molecular complex, P.I.: J. Montillaud), from March till May 2019, and from November 2019 till April 2020.
 The $^{12}$CO and $^{13}$CO (J=1-0) rotational lines at 115.271 and 110.201 GHz, respectively, were detected with the SEQUOIA-TRAO frontend, a $4 \times 4$ multi-beam receiver, with a spectral resolution of $\sim 0.04$ km\,s$^{-1}$ and a beam size of 47\arcsec.
+The observations were conducted in the on-the-fly mode, and the data were reduced with the otftool-TRAO software to produce maps with 20{\arcsec} cells.
 After smoothing the spectra to an effective resolution of 0.2 km\,s$^{-1}$, the achieved sensitivity is rms($T_a^*$)$\approx 0.35$ K and $\approx 0.15$ K for $^{12}$CO and $^{13}$CO, respectively.
 The dataset is presented in-depth by Montillaud et al. (in prep.).
-In the present paper, we use the 6 deg$^2$ covering the Eastern part of the complex, as presented in Fig.~\ref{fig:pol_map}.
+In the present paper, we use the 6 deg$^2$ covering the Eastern part of the complex, as presented in the right panel of Fig.~\ref{fig:pol_map}.
 The Monoceros OB-1 complex is detected in the velocity range from $-3$ to $17$ km s$^{-1}$, and the analysis of the TRAO data in this paper is restricted to these limits.